 These types of witches are often wildly optimistic, outgoing, ambitious, and energetic.
 People are naturally drawn to Sun witches and trust their knowledge and insight.

 Sun witches feel revitalized by the sun and are constantly in awe of its strength and power.

 - You love to talk and are very outgoing and extroverted

-- The summer solistice is your favorite holiday
+- The summer solstice is your favorite holiday

-- If you’re feeling lonely or sad, spending time beneath sun energizes and empowers you
+- If you’re feeling lonely or sad, spending time beneath the sun energizes and empowers you

-- You’ve never understood why other witches seems so fascinated by the Moon phases
+- You’ve never understood why other witches seem so fascinated by the Moon phases

 Ideas to Incorporate Sun Witchcraft into your Spiritual Practice:

 - Perform rituals and spells during the day; outside in the sunlight if possible